Leslieying/starter-academic/content/post/2021-04-18-an-ameteur-framework-of-my-feeling-and-thoughts/index.md

 The right sub-figure represents how OCD-patient and healthy person differentiate in emotion.
 Assume emotion decay exponentially, most emotion would disappear very soon.
 However, OCD-patients often remind themselves that something haven't been done and this causes long-term active in some brain regions.
 One may find or have found this through brain-scanning machine and I do believe this should be true.

 With stronger cognition, process *b* would be weakening because cognition become the dominating factor deciding our behavior and speech.
 We can also prevent and treat our unwanted emotion in a rational way.
-It is not saying the emotion lost its impacts anymore (which is impossible for any animal) but we can control our emotion and reduce the influence of unwanted negative emotion.
+In other way, we can then decide what I should think in my mind.
+However, it is not saying we eliminate our emotion or the emotion lost its impacts anymore (which is actually impossible for any animal).
+It is saying <u>we can control our emotion and reduce the influence of unwanted negative emotion</u>, equating the Chinese ancient theory - "Unity of knowledge and action" (知行合一).

 # Final note
 I am not a professional researcher in Psychology and Neurosciece.
 Many opinions in this post have not been tested or I have not checked them.
 Please carefully treat them.